jg-rp/liquid/docs/introduction/loading-templates.md

 tags.

 [Environment.get_template()](../api/Environment#get_template) and [Environment.get_template_async()](../api/Environment#get_template_async)
-accept a template name, and return a [BoundTemplate](../api/BoundTemplate).
+accept a template name and return a [BoundTemplate](../api/BoundTemplate).
 That is a template bound to the environment, ready to be rendered.
 It is up to the loader to interpret a template name.
 In the case of [FileSystemLoader](../api/FileSystemLoader), the name would be a file name, possibly preceded by a path relative to the configured search path.